BatchDrake/cccrack/README.md

 The ASCII code for the i-th symbol can be calculated by adding `48 + i`, therefore a stream containing 4 bits per symbol could look like `32;>4:2==>4916:6=0321;54633><15<`

 `cccrack` guesses the number of bits per symbol according to the range of symbols found in the input file, and applies the algorithm to all the <img src="https://render.githubusercontent.com/render/math?math=2^n!"> symbol-bit permutations to crack the code.
-Although up to 6 bits per symbol are supported, nothing above 2 bits per symbol is likely to be feasible (3 bits per symbol yields 40320 possible taggings).
+Although up to 6 bits per symbol are supported, nothing above 2 bits per symbol is likely to be feasible (3 bits per symbol yields to 40320 possible taggings).

 This is the _hard_ implementation, i.e. the one based on hard decisions.
 Bit errors are not well tolerated by the algorithm and would yield to invalid results.